5600.5: Procedures for Life-Threatening Asthma Attacks and Systemic Allergic Reactions

 E. Designated staff members will successfully pass the competency assessment required by the Medication Aide Act no less than every three (3) years.

 IV.
 In-Service Training.
-The procedure for the delegation of the administration of Epi-Pens and nebulizer treatments to trained special care providers should be followed in accordance with Health Services Guidelines.
+The procedure for the delegation of the administration of epinephrine auto injectors and nebulizer treatments to trained special care providers should be followed in accordance with Health Services Guidelines.
 At a minimum, the training shall consist of the following:

 A. A minimum of three (3) designated staff members in each school in addition to the school nurse trained in CPR should be in-serviced by the school nurse to: